-Dr. Murphy also provides brief neuropsychological rehabilitation therapy to patients to help strengthen the recommendations that are generated from the neuropsychological evaluation or learning disorder evaluation.
+Dr. Murphy also provides neuropsychological rehabilitation therapy to patients to help strengthen the recommendations that are generated from the neuropsychological evaluation or learning disorder evaluation.
 Dr. Murphy will use the data in the report to help the patient to develop specific compensatory strategies based on individual strengths and weaknesses.
 Note, due to high demand for assessment services, Dr. Murphy is not providing individual neuropsychological rehabilitation therapy at this time.